 Not Going Into an Office to Work Has it’s Problems

 The Zazzle ride has had it’s ups and downs, and I’ve had to adjust to working for a company that rarely seems to notice I exist.
 They do send gifts every now and then, but that just lumps me in with the other ProSellers on the gift-giving list.
 It’s nice, but not very personal.
-By now, I am used to this way of working.
+I’d prefer that they occasionally show off my work, but they don’t.

 Leaving the house, to go in to work at an office or company, means interacting with fellow employees and bosses.
 No matter how large the company, there are others around to talk to, ask questions, and generally learn from.
 I’ve had jobs like that all my life.
-Now I have relatively no one.
+Now I am on my own.
 I keep in touch with a few other Zazzle designers, and we bounce questions off each other.
 Zazzle has a forum, but it’s become a place I mostly avoid.
 The folks at the Zazzle Designer Support e-mail address are usually very helpful though.

 Irregular Earnings Are the Big Problem